raphael-group/hierarchical-hotnet/README.md

 See `examples/example_commands.sh` or `examples/example_commands_parallel.sh` for full minimal working examples of Hierarchical HotNet that illustrate the use of each of these scripts, including the inputs and outputs for the Hierarchical HotNet pipeline.

-The `hierarchical_hotnet.py` script runs Hierarchical HotNet checks for intermediate results, which it will use if available.  **This script will be added shortly.**  For example, if the similarity matrices are already available, then the script can skip this step of Hierarchical HotNet.
+The `hierarchical_hotnet.py` script runs Hierarchical HotNet checks for intermediate results, which it will use if available.
+For example, if the similarity matrices are already available, then the script can skip this step of Hierarchical HotNet.

 ### Output
 Hierarchical HotNet identifies statistically significant regions of a hierarchical clustering of topologically close, high-scoring genes.
 Hierarchical HotNet also performs a consensus across hierarchical clusterings from different networks and gene scores.